Peter Boghossian is a philosopher, atheist activist and author of the 2013 book ‘A Manual for Creating Atheists’.

 Peter Boghossian said (see video below at 12:55m): “I conceptualise Faith is a virus.
 The faithful are not well cognitively and they need our help.
 They are epistemic victims of some specious dangerous epistemology (a way to come to knowledge).
-Our goal is help them trade an unreliable epistemology for a reliable epistemology – from an unreliable way to know the world to a reliable way to know the world.
-I’m not upset with somebody who has caught a cold, so to I’m not upset with somebody who has caught the faith virus (13:55).
+Our goal is to help them trade an unreliable epistemology for a reliable epistemology – from an unreliable way to know the world – to a reliable way to know the world.
+I’m not upset with somebody who has caught a cold, so too I’m not upset with somebody who has caught the faith virus (13:55).
 It is an epistemological sickness.
 Everyone in this room needs more compassion and more understanding to try to help people move through these stages of change.
 It will also help us to conceptualise Faith as a virus – so we don’t develop adversarial relationships (14.30). (source: HASSNERS)

 London Atheist Activist Group 2013 Q&A with Peter Boghossian